 Rules stipulated individuals could not trap outside of a certain area (the block or trapline) that was preapproved by the board.
 In doing so, this locked mainly Indigenous Northern trappers to a parcel of land.
 First Nations and Métis people who lived below the fifty-third parallel and traveled periodically to trap or hunt were incidentally excluded from the Fur Conservation Agreement, meaning that their access was denied altogether.
 While this measure was designed to stabilize the population of fur bearing animals, it became another controlling measure rallied predominantly against First Nations and Métis who practiced subsistence trapping, hunting, and fishing.

-For Indigenous people who had established traplines, in many cases for generations, new provincial game laws created barriers to access, maintain, or use said lines legally outside of their designated block.
-This may not have been a concern for the provincial government viewed only as a minor issue, but to the trappers and families it affected, the loss of income, food, and resources could be disastrous in both the short- and long-term.
-The reorganization of traplines via fur blocks prevented access to territory, previously established traplines, and posed an impediment in the transmission of intergenerational knowledge intrinsic to trapping and hunting, and the culturally important areas which they previously used.
+For Indigenous people who had established traplines, in many cases for generations, the new game laws created legal barriers to access, maintain, and harvest traplines that fell outside of their designated Fur block.
+Unconcerned with push back from Indigenous residents, the provincial government viewed the reorganization of Traplines as a minor issue.
+But, to the trappers and families it affected, the loss of income, food, and resources could be disastrous in both the short- and long-term.
+The reorganization of via fur blocks inhibited access to land-bases, long-time established traplines, posed an impediment in the transmission of intergenerational knowledge intrinsic to trapping and hunting, and the culturally important areas which they had been stewards of for centuries.
 Families relied on multiple traplines in pre-determined areas that were recognized amongst community members, sometimes 100s of kilometres away from home.
 Fur Blocks incited anger and resistance from Indigenous trappers because they threatened their livelihoods, cultures, and Treaty Rights.

 New Game Laws incited resistance from Indigenous trappers who, in some cases, continued to maintain and use their existing and traditional traplines even if new conservation laws prohibited them.
 Not only was it an economic necessity for some trappers and their families to continue maintaining all their traplines, it was also a form of asserting agency and resistance to the settler colonial government.
 The punishment for non-state-sanctioned trapping and hunting could be fines, further restrictions, or jail sentences.
 Government officials and settlers viewed Indigenous trappers who ignored new regulations as criminals who were breaking the law.
 Indigenous agency became associated to behaviours that settler colonists viewed as criminal, especially when they themselves did not understand why First Nations and Métis were unwilling to “follow the rules” (assimilate) or give up their Treaty and Aboriginal rights.